 -Making sure your measurements are accurate:

 If we are providing any product or service based on measurements you have given to us, you are responsible for ensuring that these measurements are correct.
 You can find information and tips on how to measure by contacting us.

-If a Moorhouse Heating Limited warranty repair requires additional labour, parts or materials not associated with the original service, repair or installation, these will be billed at additional cost, and we may ask you to pay for these separately before we leave your property.
+If a Moorhouse Heating Limited warranty repair requires additional labour or materials not associated with the original service, repair or installation, these will be billed at additional cost, and we may ask you to pay for these separately before we attend.

 If you wish to make a change to the product you have ordered, please contact us.
 We will let you know if the change is possible.
 If possible, we will let you know about any changes to the price of the product, the timing of supply, or anything else that would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 8 – Your rights to end the contract).

 -We may make minor changes to the product or service;